-The IPA requested stakeholder feedback on potential methods to account for the likelihood that an individual EEP may qualify based upon residence at one point in the year, but may not in the future.
-Feedback was split, with some supporting a more stringent approach similar to the Social Equity Applicant model in the cannabis sector, which requires demonstrating residency in certain areas for 5 of the last 10 years, while others favored maximum flexibility to reduce the reporting burden on EEPs.
-The Agency proposes to require that EEPs that do not serve as majority owners of an EEC that qualifyqualifying based on their primary residence renew their certification every two years.
-All EECsAs described below, the Agency is also recommending potential ways to use the Energy Workforce Equity Portal ("Equity Portal") to ease the process of EEP certification and tracking.
-While the Agency recognizes that requiring renewal of EEP certifications creates additional processes, the intent is for the planned expanded use of the Equity Portal will need to re-certify as an EEC each year alongside the annual renewal of their AV status.
-As part of that process, balance out any increased burden on EEPs or AVs.
-The Agency also proposes to require EEPs that serve as the majority-owner of an EEC and qualify as an EEP based on residency will be required to re-certify their status as an Equity Eligible Person.
+EEPs.
+The Agency proposes towill require that EEPs that do not serve as majority owners of an EEC that qualify based on their primary residence renew their certification every two years.
+All EECs will need to re-certify as an EEC each year alongside the annual renewal of their AV status.
+As part of that process, EEPs that serve as the majority-owner of an EEC and qualify as an EEP based on residency will be required to re-certify their status as an Equity Eligible Person.
 For EECs majority-owned by EEPs that qualify based on one of the other criteria, this re-certification will only require confirmation of continued majority-ownership by the EEP(s).
-Annual re-to renew their certification of EECs will ensure that the IPA is notified of any changes in ownership of the company.
-Requiring that an EEP majority-owner that qualifies based on primary residency re-certify each year also prevents an individual from simply renting an apartment in an EIEC for one year to create an EECannually as part of the AV annual renewal.
+Annual re-certification of EECs will ensure that the IPA is notified of any changes in ownership of the company.
+Requiring that an EEP majority-owner that qualifies based on primary residency re-certify each year also prevents an individual from simply renting an apartment in an EIEC for one year to create an EEC.

-As noted above in Section 7.7.2, this 2024 Plan proposes that EEPs who serve as the majority-owner of an EEC and qualify as an EEP based on residency be required to re-certify their status as an EEP annually.
-The Agency also proposes that all EECs will need to re-certify as an EEC each year alongside the annual renewal of their AV status.
-This re-certification will only require confirmation of majorityownership by the EEP(s), and where that or those EEP(s) qualify based on residency, they will need to re-certify their qualification, as stated above.
+The Agency will also proposes require that all EECs will need to re-certify as an EEC each year alongside the annual renewal of their AV status.
+This re-certification will only require confirmation of majority-ownership by the EEP(s), and where that or those EEP(s) qualify based on residency, they will need to re-certify their qualification, as stated above.

 The Equity Eligible Contractor category is intended to "advance[e] equity across Illinois by providing access to the clean energy economy for businesses and workers from communities that have been historically excluded from economic opportunities," and that purpose is best served by ensuring a level playing field across Equity Eligible Persons ("EEPs").
-The IPA has determined that it does not further the objectives of the Equity Accountability System or the Equity Eligible Contractor category of Illinois Shines for an individual EEP to serve as the majority-owner for multiple Equity Eligible Contractors.
-EEPs that currently serve as the majority-owner of an Equity Eligible Contractor may not submit additional requests to certify Equity Eligible Contractors for which they serve as the majority-owner EEP.
+The IPA has determined that it does not further the objectives of the Equity Accountability System or the Equity Eligible Contractor category of Illinois Shines for an individual EEP to serve as the majority-owner for multiple Equity Eligible Contractors Contractor Approved Vendors.391 The Commission agreed with this approach in the approval of this Plan.
+392 EEPs that currently serve as the majority-owner of an Equity Eligible Contractor Approved Vendor may not submit additional requests to certify Equity Eligible Contractors Contractor Approved Vendors for which they serve as the majority-owner EEP.
 However, this policy does not apply to Single-Project AVs, as the Agency recognizes the important role Single-Project AVs can play in successful financing of projects and does not want to limit an EEP's ability to employ business practices available to non-EEPs.
 Additionally, an EEP may serve as the majority owner of an EEC AV that is also registered as a Designee, but may not serve as majority owner of a second company to register that company as an EEC Designee.
-To clarify further, an EEP may only serve as an EEP for one EEC-certified company.
+To clarify further, an EEP may only serve as an EEP for one EEC certified company.
 EEPs that currently serve as the majority-owner of an Equity Eligible Contractor AV or Designee may not submit additional requests to certify more than one company for which they are a majority owner as an EEC.
+Designee.